Home/Fish/Smoked Catfish Claw

 Smoked Catfish Claw Salad with Avocado Dressing

-A refreshing salad featuring smoked catfish claws, mixed greens, and a creamy avocado dressing, perfect for a light lunch.
+A refreshing salad featuring smoked catfish claws, mixed greens, and a creamy avocado dressing that is both nutritious and delicious.

 Ingredients